Operation

 The Board operates three facilities: Spokane International Airport, Felts Field Airport, and the Airport Business Park, as well as, has a Grant of Authority to operate Foreign-Trade Zone #224.
 All three facilities are financially self-sufficient from revenues generated from fees, leases and concession agreements.
 None of the three entities receive, nor are operated with, appropriated tax dollars.

-Spokane International Airport is a 6,000-acre commercial service airport served by six airlines and three air cargo carriers.
-The airport processed over 3.9 million passengers and 78,895 U.S. air cargo tons in 2022.
+Spokane International Airport is a 6,000-acre commercial service airport served by seven airlines and three air cargo carriers.
+The airport processed a record 4.1 million passengers and more than 77,000 U.S. air cargo tons in 2023.
 It is the second largest airport in the State of Washington and recognized by the FAA as a small hub.
-The Airport is an employment for over 3,000 people and has important and expanding transportation, logistics and airfield aerospace industry clusters.
+The Airport supports employment for over 3,000 people and has important and expanding transportation, logistics and airfield aerospace industry clusters.
 The Airport has a $3 billion direct and indirect economic impact annually on the Spokane Region.

 Capital Improvements